 All contributions to religious, educational or charitable organization approved by IRS are tax deductible.
 The annual limit is 50% of your AGI (aggregate gross income) for most donations and 30% of AGI for appreciated assets.

 While most often people choose to give money, you can also donate household items, clothes, cars, airline miles, investments, and real estate.
 The fair value of the donated items decreases your taxable income and therefore will reduce the amount of taxes due to IRS.

 The TCJA made the tax planning for donations a little bit trickier.
 The new tax rules raised the standard deduction to $12,000 for singles and $24,000 for married couples filing jointly.
-The net effect of the rule will reduce the number of people who are itemizing their taxes and make the charitable donations a less attractive tax strategy.
+In effect, the rule will reduce the number of people who are itemizing their taxes and make the charitable donations a less attractive tax strategy.

 For philanthropic high net worth individuals making charitable donations could require a little more planning to achieve the highest possible tax benefit.
-One possible strategy is to consolidate annual donations into a large single payment.
-This strategy will ensure that your contributions will go above the annual standard deduction threshold.
+One viable strategy is to consolidate annual contributions into a single large payment.
+This strategy will ensure that your donations will go above the yearly standard deduction threshold.

 Another approach is to donate appreciated investments, including stocks and real estate.
 This strategy allows philanthropic investors to avoid paying significant capital gain tax on low-cost basis investments.
 To learn more about the benefits of charitable donations, check out my prior post here.

 The TCJA doubled the gift and estate tax exemption to almost $11.18 million per person and $22.36 per married couple.
 Furthermore, you can give up to $15,000 to any number of people every year without any tax implications.
 Amounts over $15,000 are subject to the combined gift and estate tax exemption of $11 million.
 You can give your child or any person within the annual limits without creating create any tax implications.